techidaily/site-article-tips/source/_posts/new-2024-approved-navigating-timecodes-and-text-in-srt-with-macos.md

 However, the QuickTime player on Mac does not always support SRT in videos.
 You have to convert them to a format the QuickTime Player supports or utilize a third-party **SRT editor Mac** allows.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aqeO4ed766s?si=AWtKHxP4hvQRd_lk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Part 2: What Programs can open SRT Files on Mac, and How to do it?

 Indeed, you have to install specific types of software on your Mac device if you want to **SRT edit Mac-**based videos.
 Specific programs support the SRT file in media files on Mac devices.
 You must use these tools separately to open and edit the SRT file.